Carl Ruggles: Later life and death

 He continued to live and compose in New York until 1938, when he began teaching composition at the University of Miami, where he remained until 1943.
 He then moved to a converted one-room school in Vermont where he spent his time revising compositions and painting.
 He also painted hundreds of paintings over the course of his lifetime and he was offered the opportunity to have one-man shows.

 He was elected to membership in the National Institute of Arts and Letters in 1963.

 According to Donal Henahan, Ruggles "spoke with an earthiness that shocked many people.
 He smoked cigars and told dirty stories.
 He attacked his fellow composers, sneering at almost everyone but Ives.
 He refused to play the part of the genteel artist."
-Known for his profanity, Ruggles was also anti-semitic.
+Known for his profanity, Ruggles was also antisemitic.
 For example, he wrote to Henry Cowell about, "that filthy bunch of Juilliard Jews ... cheap, without dignity, and with little or no talent," especially targeting Arthur Berger.
-His friend Lou Harrison dissociated himself from Ruggles after the 1949 performance of Angels because of the older composer's racism, noting specifically a luncheon at Pennsylvania Station in New York at which Ruggles shouted anti-black and anti-semitic slurs.
+His friend Lou Harrison dissociated himself from Ruggles after the 1949 performance of Angels because of the older composer's racism, noting specifically a luncheon at Pennsylvania Station in New York at which Ruggles shouted anti-black and antisemitic slurs.